Achievable logoAchievable logo

 Provide quarterly statements

-It’s important for investors to keep track of activity in their accounts.
-Nowadays, account information can typically be checked at any time online.
-Regardless, investment advisers must send their client statements with balances and account activity at least once a quarter (every three months).
+Clients must be able to track activity in their accounts.
+Even though many accounts can be viewed online at any time, advisers that take custody must provide statements showing balances and account activity at least quarterly (every three months).

 Balance sheet disclosure (state only)

-Investment advisers that maintain custody of client assets must additionally disclose a balance sheet in their brochure.
-This rule only applies to state-registered advisers, as the Investment Advisers Act of 1940 (the law governing federal-covered advisers) does not require this additional disclosure.
+State-registered advisers that maintain custody must also include a balance sheet in their brochure.
+This requirement applies only to state-registered advisers; the Investment Advisers Act of 1940 (which governs federal-covered advisers) does not require this disclosure.

 Annual surprise audit

-NASAA rules also require an annual surprise audit of the adviser’s books and records to ensure their compliance with proper recordkeeping and custodial guidelines.
-Every year, an independent auditor (typically a CPA) will show up at the investment adviser’s place of business without prior notice (surprise!).
-If the auditor notices something materially wrong with the adviser’s custody system, they must notify the administrator within one business day.
-If nothing seems out of place, the auditor will file Form ADV-E (E stands for ‘examination’) with the state administrator within 120 days of the audit.
-This is the only relevant version of Form ADV that is not filed by the investment advisers.
+NASAA rules also require an annual surprise audit of the adviser’s books and records to confirm compliance with recordkeeping and custody requirements.
+Each year, an independent auditor (typically a CPA) arrives without prior notice.
+If the auditor finds something materially wrong with the adviser’s custody system, the auditor must notify the administrator within one business day.
+If nothing appears out of place, the auditor files Form ADV-E (E stands for “examination”) with the state administrator within 120 days of the audit.
+This is the only relevant version of Form ADV that is not filed by the investment adviser.

-Investment advisers tend to avoid taking custody in order to avoid the long list of obligations listed above.
-In most scenarios, custodial services are “farmed out” to broker-dealers and other financial institutions whose business is built around custodial services.
-Remember - advisers primarily offer securities advice and collect advisory fees.
+Investment advisers often avoid taking custody because of the additional obligations listed above.
+In most cases, custody is handled by broker-dealers and other financial institutions whose business is built around custodial services.
+Advisers primarily provide securities advice and collect advisory fees.

 Registration withdrawal